 Guide Animals or Medical Necessity Animals

 These expenses will only be deductible if you itemize deductions rather than use the standard deduction.
-Additionally, the deduction only kicks in when your medical expenses exceed the required percentage of your adjusted gross income (AGI), which is ten percent for those under the age of 65 in the 2015 tax year (filing in 2016).
+Additionally, the deduction only kicks in when your medical expenses exceed the required percentage of your adjusted gross income (AGI), which is 7.5 percent for those under the age of 65 in the 2017 tax year (filing in 2018).
+The TCJA lowered this threshold from 10% for tax years 2017 and 2018, but it goes back up to 10%, effective tax year 2019.

 Pets as Part of a Business